 Alternatives to LPMI

-There are many ways to buy a home with less than 20 percent down, and lender-paid mortgage insurance is just one of them.
+There are many ways to get a mortgage with less than 20 percent down, and lender-paid mortgage insurance is just one of them.

 - Consider a verteran’s mortgage if you’re eligible.
-VA mortgages for service members and eligible family members have no mortgage insurance.
+VA mortgages for military service members and eligible family members have no mortgage insurance.
 However, they do include a funding fee that functions similarly to a single-premium mortgage insurance policy.

 - Jump on the piggyback.
 You might be able to avoid PMI and lower your monthly payment with what’s known as a piggy-back mortgage.
 This means you take out two mortgages: say, one for 80 percent of the home’s price and another for 10 percent (and you make a 10 percent second mortgage.
 This avoids PMI altogether, but it also comes with two mortgages that both charge you interest.

 - Pay it all upfront.
 There might be an option to pay single-premium mortgage insurance, which lumps your entire mortgage insurance coverage into one payment.
 This can save you money, but it means that you’ll need to hand over a large chunk of cash at closing (in addition to all the other closing costs you’ll need to pay).